Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In loving memory of Susan Molly Cuthbert aged 9 years"

 Emma Margaret Hawkins was born Emma Margaret Crocker on 22nd September 1843 to Albert John Crocker, a warehouseman, and his wife Charlotte Hawkins.
 Emma first appears on the 1851 Census living with her parents and siblings at Goose Green in East Dulwich.
-Unfrotunately I have been unable to trace Emma on the 1861 Census.
+Unfortunately I have been unable to trace Emma on the 1861 Census.

-On 12th January 1865 in St Lukes Parish, Camberwell Emma married John Lane Hawkins.
+On 12th January 1865 in St Lukes Parish, Camberwell, Emma married John Lane Hawkins.

-Both John Lane and Emma Margaret appear on the 1871 census visiting Emma's sister Alice Marion and her husband Edward Thomas Irving at 12 St Stephen's Square, Paddington, London, not long after the birth of their fourth child, a daughter Millicent Lane.
-The first child, a daughter Amy Constance had sadly died in 1870 aged only 4 years.
-Their second child, a daughter Ethel Lane was born in 1868 and their third child, a son Percy Lane were being looked after by the Miller family in 1871
+Both John and Emma Margaret appear on the 1871 census visiting Emma's sister Alice Marion and her husband Edward Thomas Irving at 12 St Stephen's Square, Paddington, London, not long after the birth of their fourth child, a daughter Millicent Lane.
+Thier first child, a daughter Amy Constance had sadly died in 1870 aged only 4 years.
+Their second child, a daughter Ethel Lane was born in 1868, and their third child, a son Percy Lane were being looked after by the Miller family in 1871

 1881 finds John and Emma living at 54 Queensborough Terrace in Kensington, London with their daughter Millicent.
 John's occupation at the time is listed as a share dealer and stock exchange.
 Percy Lane is a boarding pupil at Eton College.
 Ethel Lane is a boarding pupil at 26 Wilbury Road, Hove, Brighton.